-We take the computational domain $[-50,50] \times [0,50]$ and use a uniform spatial mesh with $\Delta x = \Delta y = 1$.
+We take the computational domain $[-50, 50] \times [0, 50]$ and use a uniform spatial mesh with $\Delta x = \Delta y = 1$.
 The solid wall boundary conditions are used along the bottom part of the domain, while the free boundary conditions are implemented at the other parts of the boundary.
 We have solved the problem numerically by both the ADP and SDP methods and the obtained results are reported in Figures 2.3 and 2.4.

-Fig. 2.1.
-Example 1: Density ρ computed by the ADP (top row) and SDP (bottom row) methods.
+FIG. 2.6.
+Example 3: Fraction of unburnt gas z (shaded in red) computed by the ADP (left column) and SDP (right column) methods.

-$\rm Fig.~2.2.$ Example 1: Time evolution of the fraction of unburnt gas z computed by the ADP (top row) and SDP (bottom row) methods.
-In both figures, the detonation wave propagates from left to right and the interface between the burnt and unburnt fractions of the gas is shown at times $t\!=\!0,~10^{-8},~5\!\cdot\!10^{-8},~9\!\cdot\!10^{-8}$ and $1.7\!\cdot\!10^{-7}.$ times $t\!=\!0.25,\ 1$ and 3.
-As one can see, the ADP and SDP temperatures are totally different even at a smaller time $t\!=\!0.25$.
+In Figure 2.3, we plot the temperature component of the computed solution at times t=0.25, 1 and 3.
+As one can see, the ADP and SDP temperatures are totally different even at a smaller time t=0.25.
 The source of this difference can be understood by looking at the propagation of the interface between the burnt and unburnt fractions of the gas shown in Figure 2.4.
 As the ADP solution is in a good agreement with the solution reported in [3], we conclude that the fast wave developed by the SDP solution is a numerical artifact that can be prevented by using the proposed ADP.